Carpal tunnel release surgery

 About carpal tunnel release surgery

-Carpal tunnel release surgery (carpal tunnel decompression) is an operation that involves cutting your carpal ligament.
+Carpal tunnel release surgery (carpal tunnel decompression) is an operation to treat carpal tunnel syndrome.
+It involves cutting your carpal ligament.
 This ligament is connected to bones in your wrist to form the carpal tunnel.
 Several tendons and your median nerve run through this tunnel to your fingers.
 Your median nerve controls movement in your thumb.
 It also controls a lot of the feeling in your hand.

 In carpal tunnel syndrome, your median nerve gets compressed (squeezed into a smaller space).
 This usually causes tingling, numbness and pain in your hand.
 Dividing the carpal ligament during surgery releases the pressure in your carpal tunnel.
 This can ease your symptoms.